aandiron/border/along-the-border.md

 ---Such an anointing I give to you...it's everything and the only thing I can give you.

----It's more than just jizz though...it's what bridges the gap between us! ---Quite the graceful arc, too.
+---It's more than just jizz though...it's what bridges the gap between us! ---Quite the graceful arch, too.

 ---Now you're joking again.